nshint/nshint.github.io/source/_posts/2019-04-08-testing the camera on the simulator.markdown

 As you can see, you can also check if your [`sut`](https://en.wikipedia.org/wiki/System_under_test) handles just QR code.

-P.S: You can use this technique along side with other collaborators, like `AVCaptureDevice`, `AVCaptureInput` and `AVCaptureOutput`.
+You can use this technique along side with other collaborators, like `AVCaptureDevice`, `AVCaptureInput` and `AVCaptureOutput`.